-As landscapers, with professional grade equipment you are in a great position to save time and money by switching to leaf mulching.
-Mulching leaves involves switching to mulching blades and closing your mower deck’s exit chute so that the leaves stay in the deck for another rotation so they get chopped into smaller pieces.
+As landscapers, with professional grade equipment you are in a great position to save time and money by switching to leaf mulching or mulch-mowing.
+Mulching leaves involves using mulching blades on your mower and closing the mower deck’s exit chute so that the leaves stay in the deck for an extra rotation so they get chopped into smaller pieces.

 With the right equipment, you can simply mow leaves into lawns.
 Deep piles of leaves can be also be mulched, avoiding the necessity of bagging or hauling leaves off site.
 To see how a properly equipped machine easily mulches deep piles of leaves watch this video.

 Practicing mulch-mowing can offer logistic challenges for the maintenance of very large or fragmented properties.
 Often the blowers outnumber the mowing tools and the transportation of the mowing equipment can be challening.
 That doesn’t mean it is impossible.
 A growing number of towns and park managers have switched to mulch-mowing and to electric equipment.
 Both New York City Park and Recreation and the New York City Housing Authority practice leaf mulching.

 AGZA Green Zone helps municipalities, academic institutions, school districts, and private industry to certify for low impact land care.
 These certification strengthens environmental leadership and sets examples for clean, quiet, and sustainable landscape maintenance practices in their region and beyond.

 My clients think mowing the leaves into the lawn will make the lawn look messy.
 Most homeowners don’t realize the landscaper is doing anything different after they switch to mulching.
 The mulch generally cannot be seen on the lawn.
 Sometimes, if the leaf layer is very thick, you may need to make two passes to mulch all the leaves.
 Landscaping mowers equipped with mulching fittings reduce the leaves to such tiny fragments that you don’t see them at all.